CellProfiler/CellProfiler-Analyst/Properties_README.txt

 #   dropdown in the user interface.
 It will also allow you to group your data
 #   by each unique well value when scoring.
 #
-# Example 2: Also note the "Plate+Well" group.
-This group will specify unique
+# Example 2: Also note the "Plate_and_Well" group.
+This group specifies unique
 #   pairs of plate and well values.
 Since well values such as "A01" are likely
 #   to NOT be unique across multiple plates, this will provide a way to refer
 #   to cells from, plate X, well A01, rather than just any well named "A01".